Unitarity test of lepton mixing via energy dependence of neutrino oscillation: The Leptonic Mixing Matrix and Neutrino Oscillations

 \section{The Leptonic Mixing Matrix and Neutrino Oscillations}

 The leptonic mixing matrix describes the mixing between flavor eigenstates and mass eigenstates.
 In general, when $N$ generations of neutrinos mix with $M$ flavors, the leptonic mixing matrix $V$ is an $M\times N$ matrix.
-Here we start our discussion to derive the formulae of the neutrino oscillation probabilities in vacuum and define the quantity $\xi$ which represents the unitarity violation of $3 \times 3$ submatrix.
+By construction the $3 \times 3$ part of the matrix $V$ is not necessarily unitary.
+Below we construct a parameter $\xi$ that vanishes when the $3 \times 3$ part is unitary while it can be measured by looking at the energy dependence of the neutrino oscillation probabilities in vaccum.
+We design the $\xi$ parameter so that the measurement at $\xi = 0$ provides a {\it sufficient} condition for unitarity.
 In general, the lepton mixing matrix is given by

 If there are only three generations and three flavors, $V=U_{\rm PMNS}$.
 In the following, we denote the $3 \times 3$ $U_{\rm PMNS}$ matrix simply as $U$ while $V$ is meant to be a general $M \times N$ mixing matrix.
 This mixing matrix leads to neutrino oscillations.
 In the standard $3 \times 3$ unitary case, there are 9 unitarity conditions from $UU^{\dag}=U^{\dag}U=\vb{1}$.